getOutOfHereInSmallSteps/SigmaSW-Final/README.md

 - Small fixes
 - Additional animations
-- Improved pagination, that involves limited data fetcthing (in progress)
+- Improved pagination, that involves limited data fetcthing with memoization
 - Code refactoring and other optimisations (in progress)

 ---